adrobinoga/zk-protocol/sections/access.md

 (<): Little endian format.

+To prohibit access for a whole day just use a start time bigger than the end time.

 ## Get Unlock Combination ##

-Group verification may be used to require that users from different groups verify at same to garant access, by default users use this type of verification, but usually using the unlock combination 01 00 00 00 00, which means that only a user of the group 1 (themselves) is needed to garant access.
+Group verification may be used to require that users from different groups verify at same to grant access, by default users use the unlock combination 01 00 00 00 00, which means that only a user of the group 1 (themselves) is needed to grant access.

-There may be 10 unlock combinations, to request an unlock combination send the command CMD_ULG_RRQ with the combination number to request.
+There may be 10 unlock combinations, to request an unlock combination send the command `CMD_ULG_RRQ` with the combination number to request.

 	> packet(id=CMD_ULG_RRQ, <comb req>)
 		> packet(id=CMD_ACK_OK, <comb grps>)

-The structure <comb req> has the following fields
+The structure `<comb req>` has the following fields

 |Name		|Description		|Value[hex]	|Size[bytes]	|Offset		|
 |---		|---			|---		|---		|---		|